 • Working Hours: 05.00PM - 09.00PM

-An umbilical hernia occurs when abdominal tissue, fat, or part of the intestine protrudes through a weak spot near the belly button (navel).
-It is more common in infants, pregnant women, and adults with obesity or chronic straining.
-Symptoms include a visible bulge, pain, or pressure around the navel, which may worsen with coughing or lifting.
-Early diagnosis and treatment are important to prevent complications like obstruction or strangulation, ensuring comfort, safety, and normal abdominal function.
+An umbilical hernia occurs when abdominal tissue, fat, or a part of the intestine protrudes through a weak spot near the belly button (navel).
+It is commonly seen in infants, pregnant women, and adults with obesity or conditions that increase abdominal pressure.

 Types of Umbilical Hernia